 Then, draw the player on your page using your mouse, like you do we any other Visual component.
 Once done, double-click on the player to open the window for editing its properties.

 You should see something like that:

-As you can see there is a list of specific attribute that you can use to customize your player:
+As you can see, there is a list of specific attributes that you can use to customize your player:

 |live||no (default: false)||boolean||indicate that the video is a live one|

 |autoplay||no (default: false)||boolean||start playing the video as soon as it is loaded|

 |showSubtitles||no (default: false)||boolean||the video subtitles are shown by default|

 |loop||no (default: false)||boolean||once the video is finished, it automatically starts again|

 Once you've entered a videoId, you can click on "preview" to see your player in action.

 The video player element will trigger events during playback, so you will be able to perform some conditional actions like displaying a custom replay button when playback ends, or incrementing a views counter when playback starts.